Telecominfraproject/wlan-cloud-ucentralsec/README.md

 <p align=center><img src=images/project/logo.svg?sanitize=true/ width="200px" height="200px"></p>

-# OpenWiFi Security
+# OpenWiFi Security  (OWSEC)

-The OpenWiFi Security Service (a.k.a uCentralSec) is the Authentication & Resource Policy Access service for the uCentral system.
-In order to use the uCentral system you must have at least 1 uCentralSec. uCentralSec is the first point of contact for the entire architecture.
-We strongly recommend using Docker to deploy all the uCentral services.
+The OpenWiFi Security Service (a.k.a.
+OWSEC) is the Authentication and Resource Policy Access service for the TIP OpenWiFi Cloud SDK (OWSDK).
+In order to use the Cloud SDK you must have at least 1 OWSEC.
+OWSEC is the first point of contact for the entire architecture.
+We strongly recommend using Docker to deploy all the OWSDK.
 If you would like to develop and play with the source, please do.

 ## OpenAPI
-Like all other uCentral services, uCentralSec is defined through an OpenAPI.
+Like all other OWSDK services, OWSEC is defined through an OpenAPI.
 You can use this API to build your own applications or integration modules into your own systems.
-If all you need it to access the uCentralGW for example (the service that manages the APs), you will need to:
+If all you need it to access the OWGW for example (the service that manages the APs), you will need to:

 - get a token (`/oauth2`)
 - find the endpoints on the system (`/systemEndpoints`)
-- choose one to manage (pick an endpoint that matches what you are trying to do by looking at its `type`.
-For the gateway, type = ucentrtalgw)
+- choose a microservice to manage (pick an endpoint that matches what you are trying to do by looking at its `type`.
+For the Cloud SDK Controller, type = owgw)
 - make your calls (use the PublicEndPoint of the corresponding entry to make your calls, do not forget to add `/api/v1` as the root os the call)

-The CLI for the [uCentralGW](https://github.com/telecominfraproject/wlan-cloud-ucentralgw/blob/main/test_scripts/curl/cli) has a very good example of this.
+The CLI for the [OWGW](https://github.com/telecominfraproject/wlan-cloud-ucentralgw/blob/main/test_scripts/curl/cli) has a very good example of this.
 Look for the `setgateway` function.

 You may get static page with OpenAPI docs generated from the definition on [GitHub Page](https://telecominfraproject.github.io/wlan-cloud-ucentralsec/).

-Also you may use [Swagger UI](https://petstore.swagger.io/#/) with OpenAPI definition file raw link (i.e. [latest version file](https://validator.swagger.io/validator?url=https://raw.githubusercontent.com/Telecominfraproject/wlan-cloud-ucentralsec/main/openpapi/owsec.yaml)) to get interactive docs page.
+Also, you may use [Swagger UI](https://petstore.swagger.io/#/) with OpenAPI definition file raw link (i.e. [latest version file](https://validator.swagger.io/validator?url=https://raw.githubusercontent.com/Telecominfraproject/wlan-cloud-ucentralsec/main/openpapi/owsec.yaml)) to get interactive docs page.

 ## Firewall Considerations
 The entire uCentral systems uses several MicroServices.
 In order for the whole system to work, you should provide the following port